turbot/steampipe-mod-aws-tags/docs/index.md

 # AWS Tags Mod

-Run tagging controls across all your AWS accounts.
+Run tagging controls across all your AWS accounts to look for untagged resources, missing tags, resources with too many tags, and more.

 ## References